polimi-ispl/dip_prnu_anonymizer/README.md

 2. After the inversion is done, `main_2_blocks.npy` computes the NCC with the device PRNU over squared blocks extracted from each output image produced at step  1.

-    To extract blocks of 64x64 samples from the previous results, simply do:
+    To compute the NCC over blocks of 64x64 samples from the previous results, simply do:
     ```bash
     $ python main_2_blocks.py --run my_run_folder/IMG_NAME --block_size 64
     ```